-Identify Trip Costs and Payment method ☐ What is the motor coach company's fee for transportation services and how is s it computed? ☐ Daily rate per bus \$ ☐ Mileage fee \$ per mile Other fees and costs \$ The school may be responsible for other charges.
-Itemize such charges in d etail Total charges for all transportation services estimate Who will pay for the services (i.e. who should be in a made the arrangements? presentative Name, address and phone number of person coor dinating activity for billing p ourposes Contact person at company to address hilling rela ted auestions
+Identify Trip Costs and Payment method

+What is the motor coach compar ny's fee for trai nsportation serv ices and how is it computed?

+Daily rate per bus \$ Per mile

+Other fees and costs \$

+□ The school may be responsible for other charges.
+Itemize such charges in detail

+Total charges for all transportation services estimated \$

+□ Who will pay for the services (i.e. who should be invoiced if not the school representative who made the arrangements?

+□ Name, address and phone number of person coordinating activity for billing purposes

+Contact person at company to address billing related questions

 Confirmation by School of Arrangements for Carrier Services

 To be completed by the school who made the arrangements.

-Date arrangements with motor coach carrier were finalized:/
+Date arrangements with motor coach carrier were finalized://

 Your name:(Type or print)

 School Name:

 Address:

 phone () fax number ()

 Your School/district position:

 Your signature: Date signed:/

-A copy of this completed form must be mailed or faxed to the contracted company for confirmation of agreement

-Confirmation by Authorized Carrier of Agreement for Services
+A copy of this completed form must be mailed or faxed to the contracted company for confirmation of agreement Confirmation by Authorized Carrier of Agreement for Services

 To be complete by a representative of the motor coach company

 Name of company representative:

+(Type or print)

 Position:

 (Type or print)

-Cinn atura

 Signature:

-Date signed:/
+Date signed://

 A copy of this signed document must be mailed or faxed back to the school at the above listed address.